 Let’s understand the above formula.

-Second argument, is the subject line and third argument is the email body.
+The second argument, is the subject line and the third argument is the email body.

 Note that, for testing purpose we have provided the hard coded text for email subject and body.
 We can also use dynamic values, such as the values from other controls on the gallery or can get values from text input controls as well.